-Lightworks is a professional video editing program that's been around longer than many of the products in the top tier of our review, but has never gained widespread acceptance by the video editing community.
+Lightworks is a professional video editing program that's been around longer than many of the products we reviewed.
+It's never gained widespread acceptance by the video editing community.
 However, just because it lacks the name-brand status of other programs doesn't mean you should reject it out of hand.
-This pro video editor has many unique features that set it apart.
+This pro video editor has many unique features that set it apart from the competition.

 Although Lightworks makes some excellent pro video editing hardware, the application itself is quite lightweight.
-A full installation only requires 200MB of storage space.
-This is a small fraction of the storage requirements of the top-tier applications.
-Additionally, you only need 2GB of RAM to run the software, and a scant 3GB is recommended to operate the program effectively.
-This means that you can install and run this application on even the most inexpensive of netbooks.
+A full installation only requires 200MB of storage space – a fraction of the storage required by top-tier applications.
+Additionally, you only need 3GB of RAM to operate the program effectively.
+This means you can install and run Lightworks on even the most inexpensive of netbooks.

-You might think that this light usage of system resources would translate to substandard tools.
+You might think that this light system resource usage translates to substandard tools.
 This is not the case with Lightworks.
-Almost all the professional editing tools that you find in the name-brand applications are present and just as functional in this pro video editor.
-There are some notable exceptions to this such as the lack of ability to create closed captions and other disc authoring tools that you’ll have to rely on a third-party application for.
+Almost all the professional editing tools you find in name-brand applications are present and just as functional in this pro video editor.
+But there are some things you don’t get such as a smart content analyzer to help you organize your files like in Adobe Premiere Pro.

 A professional video editor is a big investment.
-All of the big names in this space offer free trials that last for a couple of weeks or a month.
-Lightworks, on the other hand, offers a completely free version of the application that has all the functionality of the premium version.
-The only difference between the free version and the paid version is that you can only export your projects in MP4 format directly to YouTube and Vimeo with a maximum resolution of 720p.
+All the big names in this space offer free trials that last for a couple of weeks or a month.
+Lightworks, on the other hand, offers a completely free version that has much of the functionality of the premium version, but you miss more advanced features like project sharing, stereoscopic output and timeline rendering.
+You're also limited in your output options to MP4 format directly to YouTube and Vimeo with a maximum resolution of 720p.

-Another notable aspect of the program is it's the only professional video editing software that is available on all the major operating systems.
-Windows, Mac and Linux are all represented.
-However, at the time of this writing, the Linux version is only a port of the Windows application and the OS X offering is still in beta testing.
+Another notable aspect of the program is it's the only professional video editing software that is available on all the major operating systems, including Windows, Mac and Linux.

-Lightworks is a very good alternative to the big-name professional video editing applications.
+Lightworks is a very good alternative to big name professional video editing applications.
 Its biggest advantage is how customizable, lightweight and versatile it is.
-It doesn't have everything you can find in the best pro video editing software, but you can get more or less the same results with it.
+It doesn't have everything the best pro video editing software offers, but you can get similar results with it.